British Car Brands

 ERF Logo

 The automobile manufacturer ERF was founded in 1933.
 It was named in honor of Edwin Richard Foden, who was forced to leave his previous job due to disagreements with the board of directors of Foden Trucks.
 The fact is that Edwin wanted to create trucks with a diesel engine, and his colleagues were against it.
-He retired to realize his project on his own, and he succeeded: ERF trucks became famous both in Great Britain and abroad.
+He retired to realize his project independently and succeeded: ERF trucks became famous in Great Britain and abroad.
 However, the company was in many ways inferior to its competitors.
-It bought all components from suppliers and could not boast of high sales volumes.
+It bought all components from suppliers and could not boast high sales volumes.
 Before its closure, the ERF brand changed hands until it was in the hands of MAN.
-The new owner first changed the model range and then decided to abandon the old brand and its logo – the red inscription “ERF” separated by two diagonal lines of the same color.
+The new owner first changed the model range and then abandoned the old brand and its logo – the red inscription “ERF” separated by two diagonal lines of the same color.

 Marcos